Skip to main content

 EVIDENT

-• AP4: Evidence-based co-design of emergency departments with the aim of better communication, collaboration and care delivery
+Evidence-based architectural design of emergency departments for greater communication, collaboration and care delivery

 Term